Sandefjordsfjord

+Name

+The name dates to Sverris saga from 1200 AD.
 Its name derives from the name Sandar which, originally, was that of the farm just outside the present town centre, and which for hundreds of years was the vicarage of the parish of Sandeherred (Sandar), also known as Sande – hence the Sande-fjord.
 As the town came into existence, the name gradually came to be applied to it, and the need for an expression to allow references to the fjord, as opposed to the town, emerged.
 Sandefjordsfjord was the pleonastic result.

-The name Sandarfjorden was suggested during the Sandar-Sandefjord merge in the 1960s, but its current name was ultimately kept.
+The name Sandarfjorden was suggested during the Sandar-Sandefjord merger in the 1960s, but its current name was ultimately kept.